 Natural/Cultural Resources: Loss or destruction of natural/cultural resources, pollution/contamination or hazardous material management practices that result in operational changes.

-The Air Force uses a Risk Assessment Matrix, established in AFI 90-802, Risk Management to calculate the severity (impact) and probability (frequency) of identified hazards.
-This framework supports the Air Force’s analysis of hazards and how to address any impacts to the military inside and outside the fenceline.
+The DAF uses a Risk Assessment Matrix, established in AFI 90-802, Risk Management to calculate the severity (impact) and probability (frequency) of identified hazards.
+This framework supports the DAF’s analysis of hazards and how to address any impacts to the military inside and outside the fenceline.

 Learn more about the Clearinghouse, here.